themosis/documentation/views.md

 The array you pass inside the `@query` statement is equivalent to the one you pass when using the `WP_Query` class.
 Check the [WordPress codex](http://codex.wordpress.org/Class_Reference/WP_Query) to customize your loop query.

 > The `Loop` class used in the examples is a core class to be used only inside the WordPress loop.
+More informations below.

 #### Displaying raw text with curly braces